sodaliAyran/veriff-assignment/README.md

 - During implementation, I realized I was using API Keys raw.
 Saving them to database as they are.
 This is a huge security issue therefore I decided to change `ImageHasher` class to `DataHasher`.
-I did not update the design for this though.
+I did not update the whole design for this change because I wanted to show that I missed some stuff during initial design.
 - I think I over-engineered this solution to the point where a simpler implementation would be fast.
 In theory my implementation is the ideal scenario but in practically, everything is already in the memory and there are no database table joins therefore I'm checking the memory twice for no reason.
 The reason I decided to do this is that I wanted to approach this challenge as system design challenge rather than a co challenge.
 - Tests do not cover 100%.
-I think O wrote enough tests to show that I do write tests.
+I think I wrote enough tests to show that I *do* write tests.
 - For testing the dependency client I decided not to use mocking.
 The reason for that is I kind of wanted to make them function kind of like integration tests, testing the whole functionality.
+- I'm treating empty responses from the EncodingService as errors.
+This by design but if necessary can be changed.
-- I did not choose to user docker-compose because NO.
+- I choose not to use docker-compose because NO.
 - I did not dive deep into input sanitization.
 I think just checking file type and size is enough for this.
-- I'm not emitting any metrics because I think that would have been an overkill but I decided to log some metrics.(latency)
+- I'm not emitting any metrics because I think that would have been an overkill, but I decided to log some metrics.(latency)
-- After I pushed my code to github I saw github worflows for python.
+- After I pushed my code to github I saw github workflows for python.
 I decided not use them because I don't have much experience with them and don't know how much it costs.
 But I know their uses for CI/CD.